murat-polat/gran-openedx-theme/README.md

 # gran

 Basic and fully customizable Open edX theme

 This theme is an combinations of  https://github.com/overhangio/indigo  and https://github.com/dehamzah/starter-theme-openedx

  It's very basic but  powerful, you can change most part of LMS very easily.
-I tired this on Tutor(https://docs.tutor.overhang.io/) which is Open edx Juniper(https://open.edx.org/).But that can be implement native version of Juniper as well.
+I tired this on Tutor Juniper(https://docs.tutor.overhang.io/).
+But it's probably can work with native installations of Open edX also.

  ## Installation: